 Please see the GHG Reporting Frequently Asked Question (FAQ) document in the Useful Links section below for more details and answers to other questions regarding the GHG web portal and reporting form.

 You may also review the e-GGRT Instructions document for Colorado Greenhouse Gas reporters in the Useful Links section that provides detailed information on generating and downloading the correct XML file in e-GGRT for submission to the State of Colorado.

 AQCC Regulation 22, Part A, Section IV.C., requires electric service providers or utilities to submit information necessary for the Division to determine GHG emissions attributable to imported and exported electricity in Colorado and to assess compliance with approved Clean Energy Plans.
 The submission of this information is due by June 30th of each year for the prior calendar year and must be reported using the Division’s Electric Utility Supplemental Data Form.
+This form has been updated for Reporting Year 2022 and can be downloaded using the link below.
 The completed form must be uploaded to the GHG Reporting Form for submission.
 Please see #19 and #20 in the GHG Reporting FAQ document for more information on submitting the Electric Utility Supplemental Data Form.